Knee Replacement Surgery in New York

 Since then, there have been advancements in technology, materials and surgical techniques to offer millions of men and women greater mobility and improved range of motion.

-Total knee replacement (TKR) surgery can be a life-changing option for men and women suffering from the debilitating effects of advanced arthritis or other trauma to the knee joint.
+Total knee replacement surgery (TKR) can be a life-changing option for men and women suffering from the debilitating effects of advanced arthritis or other trauma to the knee joint.

 Total knee replacement replaces a joint that’s become damaged by the effects of arthritis, which causes the cartilage on joint surfaces to slowly wear away, revealing the unprotected ends of the bones underneath.

-Custom Knee Replacement
+What is Custom Knee Replacement?